 can't use immediately in the kitchen, he pickles — just like his grandmother used to do when he was growing up in rural Virginia

-Culinary Career AdviceFrom Chef Sean Brock '00 Food Network’s “Challenge: The Next Great Chef” James Beard Award winnerChef, McGrady's and Husk
+Culinary Career AdviceFrom Chef Sean Brock '00 Food Network’s “Challenge: The Next Great Chef” James Beard Award winnerChef, McCrady’s, Husk and Husk Nashville

 Favorite memory of JWU?
 My first class was stocks and sauces.
 I learned so much in that class; things that I still use on a daily basis.
 It’s the backbone of cooking.